 NHS Blood and Transplant is a Special Health Authority and is treated as a Non Departmental Body (NDPB) under the Government Financial Reporting Manual (FReM).
-As well as details of our national and income and expenditure accounts, you can also view other financial information such as salaries, expenditure and more.

 Under the FReM NHSBT is required to report on a comprehensive net expenditure basis with programme funding provided by the Department of Health and Social Care recognised in the general reserve.
-On this basis, for the period ending 31 March 2018, the Authority reported total comprehensive net expenditure of £86.4 million.
+On this basis, for the period ending 31 March 2019, the Authority reported total comprehensive net expenditure of £52.2 million.
 This reflects the net operating costs of the Authority (including income from the sales of products and services) and that blood, solid organs, tissues and stem cells are freely donated.

-Income and Expenditure accounts
+Income and expenditure accounts

 The board and management of NHSBT, however, monitor and control NHSBT’s financial performance on an income and expenditure basis, as this is more appropriate to the nature of NHSBT’s activities.
 On this basis, NHSBT generated an operating surplus of £12.7 million in 2018/19, with £69.2 million of programme funding received from the Department of Health and Social Care treated as income.